projectara/greybus-spec/source/special.rst

 Greybus Control Disconnected Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus control disconnected operation is sent to notify an interface that a CPort that was formerly the subject of a Greybus control connected operation shall no longer be used.
+The Greybus control disconnected Operation is sent to notify an Interface that a CPort that was formerly the subject of a Greybus Control Connected Operation shall no longer be used.
 No more messages may be sent over this connection, and any messages received shall be discarded.